george-pov/YTSkedy/docs/ui/operations/deployment.md

 ## Rollback

-For a bad application deployment, rerun the workflow from the last known-good commit.
+For a bad application deployment, rerun the workflow from the last known-good commit to the matching Environment.
+Prod rollback requires explicit `prod` selection and required-reviewer approval.
 For bad runtime configuration, correct the GitHub Environment value, replace only `config/app-config.json`, and repeat the smoke checks.
-For an origin mistake, correct both SPA redirect registration and the API CORS allow-list before redeploying.
+For an origin mistake, correct both the matching SPA redirect registration and API CORS allow-list before redeploying.

+The current workflows intentionally retain broad push triggers and concurrency that includes the source ref.
+Component path filters and target-only concurrency remain separate deployment-hardening work.

 ## Security